garethsb-sony/nmos-api-security/best-practice-authorisation.md

 ### Authorisation Server API

 The Authorisation Server SHALL present an instance of the NMOS API Security API _TODO: Add link_
+> What is the Security API?
+Perhaps introduce it in the introduction+glossary?

 The Authorisation Server _MAY_ present multiple versions of the API on the same port, but _MUST_ name-space them accordingly as per the API specification.

-The Authorisation Server must otherwise be implemented as per [RFC 6749](RFC-6749).
+The Authorisation Server MUST otherwise be implemented as per [RFC 6749](RFC-6749).

 ### DNS-SD Advertisement

 The Authorisation Server MUST support advertising itself using DNS-SD as per [RFC 6763](RFC-6763).
 It MUST support advertisement over both mDNS and unicast service but MAY allow the operator to disable one or other of these discovery modes as a configuration option.

+> This needs to be consistent with other NMOS DNS-SD decisions of course.

 The Authorisation Server MUST advertise itself with the following service type: